-Described in IETF RFC 3711 [100], provides confidentiality, message authentication, and replay protection for RTP and RTCP traffic.
+Described in IETF RFC 3711 [122], provides confidentiality, message authentication, and replay protection for RTP and RTCP traffic.

 Sender behavior Receiver behavior Read the SRTP packet from the socket.
-Determine cryptographic context to use Determine the cryptographic context to be used Derive session keys from master key (via MIKEY) Determine the session keys from master key (via MIKEY) If message authentication and replay protection are provided, check for possible replay and verify the authentication tag Encrypt the RTP payload Decrypt the Encrypted Portion of the packet If message authentication required, If present, remove authentication tag compute authentication tag and append Send the SRTP packet to the socket Pass the RTP packet up the stack ftp://ftp.it.kth.se/Reports/DEGREE-PROJECT-REPORTS/030626-Israel Abad Caballero-final-report.pdf
+Determine cryptographic context to use Determine the cryptographic context to be used Derive session keys from master key (via MIKEY) Determine the session keys from master key (via MIKEY) If message authentication and replay protection are provided, check for possible replay and verify the authentication tag Encrypt the RTP payload Decrypt the Encrypted Portion of the packet If message authentication required, If present, remove authentication tag compute authentication tag and append Send the SRTP packet to the socket Pass the RTP packet up the stack

 Israel M. Abad Caballero, Secure Mobile Voice over IP, M.Sc.
-Thesis, June 2003.
+Thesis [114]

-- AES CM (Rijndael) or Null Cipher for encryption (using libcrypto) - HMAC or, Null authenticator for message authentication - SRTP packet is 176 bytes (RTP + 4 for the authentication tag if message authentication is to be provided) - Packet creation: RTP 3-5 μs; RTP+SRTP 76-80 μs (throughput 20Mbps) - ~1% of the time there are packets which take as long as 240 $\,\mu s$ ftp://ftp.it.kth.se/Reports/DEGREE-PROJECT-REPORTS/031215-Johan-Bilien-report-final-with-cover.pdf
+- AES CM (Rijndael) or Null Cipher for encryption (using libcrypto) - HMAC or, Null authenticator for message authentication - SRTP packet is 176 bytes (RTP + 4 for the authentication tag if message authentication is to be provided) - Packet creation: RTP 3-5 μs; RTP+SRTP 76-80 μs (throughput 20Mbps) - ~1% of the time there are packets which take as long as 240 $\,\mu s$

-Multimedia Internet KEYing (MIKEY) as the key management protocol
+Multimedia Internet KEYing (MIKEY) [124]as the key management protocol

 Johan Bilien, Key Agreement for Secure Voice over IP, M.Sc.
-Thesis, Dec.
-2003.
+Thesis [115]